stollander33/docs/docs/users/user_guide.md

 Default stacks (development and production) are automatically enabled

-You can enable production stack by passing --production (or --prod) option to any RAPyDo command or by setting production: True in your .projectrc.
-You can enable any other custom stack by passing --stack STACK_NAME to any RAPyDo command or by setting stack: STACK_name in your .projectrc.
+You can enable production stack by passing `--production/--prod` option to any RAPyDo command or by setting `production: True` in your `.projectrc`.
+You can enable any other custom stack by passing `--stack STACK_NAME` to any RAPyDo command or by setting `stack: STACK_name` in your `.projectrc`.

 ### Services

-RAPyDo is of containers oriented and this means that every service can be easily added to be tested locally.
+RAPyDo is containers oriented and this means that every service can be easily added to be tested locally.
 We tested several services in our projects thus they are already integrated:

 - PostgreSQL
 - MariaDB
 - Neo4j
-- MongoDB
 - Redis
 - RabbitMQ
 - Celery